 What’s the third largest market segment in the U.S.?
 The answer might surprise you.
 It’s not a particular race, gender, or cleverly named age cohort.
 It’s people with disabilities.
 The size of this population—more than 50 million strong—surpasses Hispanics, African Americans and Asian Americans, as well as Generation X and teens.
 Add in their families and friends, and you’re looking at billions of dollars in purchasing power.

 Want a slice?
 Any smart business owner would.
 As with any customer segment, one of the best ways for a company to tap into it is to ensure it is represented in its workforce.

 Inclusion@Work provides a path.
-Developed with input from a range of employers with exemplary track records in disability employment, it outlines seven core components of a disability-inclusive workplace, along with a menu of strategies for achieving them.
+Developed with input from a range of employers with exemplary track records in disability employment, the Inclusion@Work Framework is an internationally award winning multimedia policy tool that outlines seven core components of a disability-inclusive workplace, along with a menu of strategies for achieving them.

 Please note that some of the strategies described in Inclusion@Work are requirements for federal contractors covered by Section 503 of the Rehabilitation Act.
-However, none creates any new legal requirements or changes current ones.
+However, none of the strategies included in the Inclusion@Work Framework create any new legal requirements for employers, or change current ones.
 Rather, they are common-sense guidelines that can work in any workplace.